Truth isn’t an objective matter, contrary to what modernist Christians say

 Jesus subverts cultural norms by relating directly to women, for example.
 Paul erases the distinction between Jews and Greeks, slave and free.
 Throughout the Bible, there are warnings for people who collect power with military might and with wealth.
 God’s harshest rebuke of Israel comes from their unsavory alliances with foreign powers for military domination.
 Jesus warns rather plainly that wealth can rot your heart, in the Sermon on the Mount.

 But these categories are not ontological.
 One isn’t simply oppressed or not.
 We are often both of these things, and if we don’t follow the Lord, we will become one invariably.
 “White, male, straight, cisgender” people are not fundamentally oppressive.
 That is to say, they aren’t inherently oppressive.
 You aren’t born an oppressor; you are born into a context that gives meaning to your body that you don’t.
 One of the lies we hear in our society is that our power is based on our merit, but even our socioeconomic status is largely given to us from birth.
 You are born into a class, too.
 Whiteness, maleness, straightness, cisness, and our socioeconomic status, have power in our society.
 They don’t have power from God, they have power from context.
 Likewise, oppressed groups don’t have power from birth, they have power from God because of their distance from earthly power.
 Because they are last, as Jesus would say.
-So the power that we have isn’t inherent, it is intrinsic.
+So the power that we have isn’t intrinsic, it is inherent.

 That doesn’t make it holy however.
 The project at hand is not to simply exercise power over others and become the oppressors ourselves.
 In our society, because of how embedded these power structures are, it’s hard to imagine power ever changing hands.
 Black people have a history of oppression in the United States that the U.S. was indeed founded upon, and that a reversal of course, whether through revolution or gradualism, seems unlikely.